Stop getting nuisance calls and texts

 If you’ve given your number to a company in the past they may send you texts.
 You can tell them to stop sending you texts by replying ‘STOP’ to the text message.
 Only reply with ‘STOP’ if the sender tells you who they are in the text or they’re identified in the sent-from number.

 If you don’t recognise the sender of a nuisance text or it’s from an unknown number, don’t reply.
-This will let the sender know you’re number is active and they may send you more texts or call you.
+This will let the sender know your number is active and they might send you more texts or call you.

 Report a nuisance call or text